KazanovLab/GKclust/README.md

 ## Quick start

-SBSClust can generate output in short, long, or both formats simultaneously.
+SBSClust can generate output in short, full, or both formats simultaneously.
 * The short output (-s option) includes only mutations that are part of the identified clusters.
 * The full output (-f option) contains all mutations from the input VCF files.